wp-plugins/get-directions/readme.txt

 * fixed bug where browser asking for location when no route required
 * added feature to optionally show or hide map on mobile devices - leaving just the button
-* added new feature to display a radius area to the short code
+* added new feature to display a radius area to the short code = 1.2 =
+* removed the need for new users to get an API key from mapquest, you can still use your own Mapquest API key if you like add define( 'MAPQUEST_API_KEY', 'your long api key here' ); to your wp-config.php file

 == Upgrade notice ==